 California Vehicle Code Section 23152(f) makes it unlawful to drive a motor vehicle while under the influence "of any drug."
-Marijuana is considered a "drug" for purposes of California DUI law.
+CONTACT our office today if you were arrested because you were allegedly Driving Under the Influence of marijuana, which is considered a "drug" for purposes of California DUI law.
 Unlike California DUI alcohol law, which presumes that your ability to drive is impaired if you have a BAC of .08 or greater, there is no "per se" THC amount, the active ingredient in marijuana, that automatically presumes that you are DUI.
 However, if a police officer believes that your mental abilities are impaired and that you cannot drive with the same caution of a sober person using ordinary care under similar circumstances, you will be arrested for DUI.

 If a driver is detained on suspicion of marijuana DUI, the police officer will initially conduct a DUI investigation similar to that used investigating an alcohol DUI and conduct field sobriety tests (FST) to determine if the driver is impaired.
 There are several standardized FST's that are used during a DUI investigation, the most common being the Horizontal Gaze Nystagmus (HGN), the Walk-and-Turn (WAT), and the One-Leg Stand (OLS) tests.
 Visit our DUI BLOG for a detailed discussion of FST's.
 After conducting these tests, if the police officer believes that the person has been using marijuana, instead of alcohol, or in addition to alcohol, the officer will likely request a Drug Recognition Expert (DRE) to assist with the DUI investigation.
 The DRE is trained to look for specific signs that a driver is under the influence of marijuana or other drugs, including dilated pupils, bloodshot eyes, rapid breathing, rapid heart rate, a dry "cotton" mouth, discolored tongue, lack of focus or inability to concentrate, and a slow reaction time.
 If you do poorly on the FST's, were driving erratically, were involved in an accident, or the DRE believes you have displayed signs that you are under the influence of marijuana, you will be arrested for DUI and required to submit to a blood test.
 This is mandated by California's "implied consent law."
 (Although the legality of requiring a person to take a blood test without obtaining a warrant is in doubt following the United States Supreme Court decision in the Birchfield v.
 North Dakota case).
 If a driver does not agree to take the test the police can still get a warrant to forcibly take your blood.
 It will be deemed a "refusal" which will result in a minimum one year drivers' license suspension, and longer if the driver has prior DUI convictions.